 Attached to the email was a PDF document that has an oath of office for you to fill out and take before a notary.
 Print that out, have a notary administer the oath of office, and send the notarized oath to us with payment of the $40 nonrefundable processing fee.

-It's against the law to notarize your own signature or any document you are party to.
+No. It's against the law to notarize your own signature or any document you are party to.
 That also means it's illegal to notarize your own oath.
 Independent verification of your name, signature and adherence to the oath is essential to prevent the theft of your notarial identity and to ensure your agreement to the terms of your commission.